Boost Your Korean Reading and Writing: 4 Great Suggestions

 Recommended coursebooks: For beginners, Elementary Korean, which strikes the elusive combination of detailed information and an engaging presentation.
 For advanced students, Advanced Korean will provide you with the tools you need to up your fluency, especially in writing.

-If you’re intimidated by the prospect of learning an entirely new alphabet, don’t worry: practicing your reading and writing doesn’t have to be a struggle.
+If the prospect of learning an entirely new alphabet intimidates you, don’t worry.
+Practicing your Hangul reading and writing doesn’t have to be a struggle.

 With this list, you can improve your language skills while having fun singing karaoke, watching movies, or reading poetry.
 If you want more practice, check out the rest of our Korean-language book, song, film, and course book reviews — you’ll master the complexities of hangul in no time.

-Of course, the fastest way to improve your Korean language skills is to take tailor-made lessons from a qualified teacher.
+Of course, the fastest way to learn how to read Korean and improve your Korean language skills is to take tailor-made lessons from a qualified teacher.
 Consult our Korean course and package options, and watch your language skills really take off.